 Oslo guides Mari Atlanta Lunde and Anne Marie Vøien Fleischer will probably tell you more about Jo Nesbø, Harry Hole and Oslo than you ever knew before.
 The guides have met with Jo Nesbø, who approved the concept.
 The guided tour takes you to these places and areas in Oslo:

-The tours starts at Radisson Blu Scandinavia Hotel Oslo, behind the Royal Palace.
-This is in the middle of what the guide calls the land of Harry Hole.
-The guide presents Harry Hole, and takes you to the top floor of the hotel, where she points out three important parts of the city; 1.
+The tours starts at Best Western Karl Johan Hotel, near Stortinget (the Parliament building).
+There, the guide presents Harry Hole, and points out three important parts of the city: 1.
 Where the criminals live, 2.
 Where the crimes take place and 3.
 Where Harry Hole lives.